10 Years OF SAFETY FIRST

 THE BUS: When picking transportation I wanted the safest camp ride possible, and that lead to buying a 66 passanger Blue Bird School bus.
 It is certified by the DOT and Bright From the Start Licensing.
 BTW we made sure to add a brand new Air conditioning unit!

 The Bus Driver:- Ms. Lara has her CDL, she has driven a bus at a previous camp and is happy to show you her driving record.. its stellar!
-We will also hire a school bus driver that drives for our school system to have when needed.
+We will also have another director with a CDL to have when needed.

 Counselor to Camper Ratio: 1 to 10....
 Our counselors are CPR/First Aid Certified and are experienced with kids and go through an intense Kiddos training.